-Most expenses incurred by business is written off during the year, but some costs continue for several years, for example, vehicles and computers.
-Because they depreciate over several years, you can allocate a portion of the cost to each annual set of accounts.
-For instance you might say the life of the computer is 3 years so you would assign a third of the value to each year.
-It is a misconception that you would get more tax relief by adding a higher depreciation figure to your accounts in a year.
-HMRC have their own version of depreciation which is called Capital Allowances which allows you to write off up to £200,000 in a single year which is very good news for small businesses.
-It is complicated and you should speak to your accountant.
+Most expenses incurred by business are written off during the year, but some relate to assets that are used for several years, for example, vehicles and computers.
+Because they last for several years, you can allocate a portion of the cost to each annual set of accounts.
+This allocation process s called ‘depreciation’.
+For instance, you might say the useful life of a computer is 3 years so you would assign a third of the value to each year.
+It is a misconception that you can get more tax relief by using a higher depreciation figure in your accounts.
+HMRC have their own version of depreciation which is called Capital Allowances.
+Since 1st January 2019, you can get full tax relief on up to £1m spent on fixed assets in a single tax year which is very good news for small businesses.